GoogleCloudPlatform/applied-ai-engineering-samples/genai-on-vertex-ai/gemini_2_0/gemini-multimodal-live-api-dev-guide/part_2_dev_api/chapter_05/README.md

 **4. Interruption Handling:**

 - **Detection:** The API signals an interruption by sending a `serverContent` message with the `interrupted` flag set to `true`.
-This typically happens when the API's VAD detects speech from the user while the model is still speaking.
+This typically happens when the APIs VAD detects speech from the user while the model is still speaking.
   ```javascript
   if (wsResponse.serverContent.interrupted) {
     logMessage("Gemini: Interrupted");